timbenniks/fancySlider/README.md

 fancySlider
 ===========
-A simple slider script with a graceful fallback to an input or type range ot text.
+A simple slider script which acts as a polyfill for the range input.

 Implementation
 --------------